livealvi/learnReactJs/README.md

-# This Learning Project based from Udemy
+# This Project based on [Udemy Course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/ "React - The Complete Guide (incl Hooks, React Router, Redux)")

 Run this React App on macOS, Windows, and Linux.